Magic Mirror (Snow White): Sesame Street

 The Magic Mirror appeared in Episode 685 of Sesame Street with the Magic Mirror's face being the face of Jerry Nelson.
 In the "Sesame Street News Flash" segment, Kermit the Frog interviews the Magic Mirror on which question the evil witch will ask him and tells Kermit that it is the same question where the Snow White answer "drives her up the wall."
 The witch asks the Magic Mirror who is the fairest in the land, has two beautiful eyes, is green, wearing a hat, wielding a microphone, and is in the same room as the Magic Mirror.
 The Magic Mirror states that Kermit the Frog is the fairest.
 The witch then notices Kermit the Frog hiding behind the curtain and states that he is good-looking.

 Grimm's Fairy Tale Classics

 The Magic Mirror appears in the "Snow White" episode of Grimm's Fairy Tale Classics voiced by Doug Lee in the English dub.
 It is kept in a cabinet in the Evil Queen's chambers.
 Like the story, the Magic Mirror told the Evil Queen that she was the fairest of them all until the day when Snow White came of age.
 In this version when the Magic Mirror told the Evil Queen that the Seven Dwarfs freed Snow White from the deadly laces and that she can't be killed when she is in their protection, the Evil Queen breaks the Magic Mirror vowing to prove it wrong.

+Snow White (1987)

+The Magic Mirror appears in the 1987 Snow White film portrayed by Julian Chagrin.
+Its head appears when the Evil Queen asks it who the fairest of them all is.
+After learning of the Prince's wedding to a bride more fairer than she is, the Evil Queen breaks the Magic Mirror and attends the wedding.
+Seeing that it is Snow White, the Evil Queen starts aging as the Magic Mirror continues to break.
+Once the Magic Mirror is fully broken, the Evil Queen shatters upon her departure.

+The Charmings

+The Magic Mirror appears in the sitcom The Charmings, portrayed by Paul Winfield.
+It is depicted as a mirror with a man inside of it as it constantly tells Queen Lillian White that her stepdaughter will always come out on top.